citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

         display_login text
     );

 Next, you can create indexes on events data just like you would do in PostgreSQL.
+In this example, we're also going to create a :code:`GIN` index to make querying on :code:`jsonb` fields faster.

 ::